Food Lion: Bloom

 On March 14, 2011, Delhaize announced that all Bloom supermarkets in North and South Carolina would close or be converted to the Food Lion banner.

-On January 11, 2012, Delhaize announced that the Bloom brand would be discontinued and that all Bloom supermarkets will either convert to Food Lion or permanently close.
+On January 11, 2012, Delhaize announced that the Bloom brand would be discontinued and that all Bloom supermarkets would either convert to Food Lion or permanently close.

 Bottom Dollar Food

 Bottom Dollar Food was Food Lion's discount grocery model that focused on offering a limited selection of both national brands and private label products.
 These stores had no bakeries or delis and more items were packaged.
 Customers bought the bags used to sack their own groceries at Bottom Dollar Food.
 Stores also used alternative display and stocking techniques such as cut cases on shelves, and using pallets and dump bins to reduce costs.
 Food Lion opened the first Bottom Dollar Food model in High Point, North Carolina, on September 21, 2005.

 As of December 2009, Bottom Dollar Food had 28 stores in North Carolina, Maryland, Pennsylvania, and Virginia.
 In January 2012, Delhaize announced that it would close six Bottom Dollar stores and convert 22 others to Food Lion supermarkets as part of a restructuring.
 In August 2014, it was reported that Delhaize was putting the entire portfolio of Bottom Dollar Food locations up for sale.
 Ultimately Bottom Dollar Food was shuttered and the stores sold to Aldi in early 2015.